-It’s true: in the era of post-Enlightenment reasoning, astrology smacks of bullshit.
+It’s true: in the era of post-Enlightenment reasoning, astrology smacks of bullshit at first glance.
 What was once a highly regarded means of tracking seasonal shifts sort of falls apart under empirical scrutiny.
 Physics isn’t happy with the idea that planets are meddling in our love affairs, and confirmation bias keeps us from being dissuaded when horoscopes miss the mark.

 We’re not out to prove anything to the skeptics or contradict the scientific community.
-Indeed, one of the first things people get wrong about astrology is that it’s purporting to be a “science” in the same way chemistry or biology is.
+Indeed, one of the first things people get wrong about astrology is that it’s purporting to be a “hard science” in the same way chemistry or biology is.

 The second biggest misconception is that it’s based on a causal relationship between planets and humanity, as though Saturn can literally wreak havoc on one’s life via an invisible, cosmic hand.

 Far be it from the tabloids to convey the complex truth about astrology, but your junk magazine horoscope probably isn’t scratching the surface.
-Think: more “study,” less “science”; less “predictive,” and more “descriptive.”
-Astrology is based on thousands of years of careful observation regarding planets, people, and the correlations between the two, and that forms the basis of future predictions.
+There is probably no ceiling to the amount of factors you can take into consideration when interpreting a chart.
+Sun signs are merely one.
+Millions of people who were born in the same month as you won’t, indeed, have the same day as you because no one else has the same exact birth chart as you do.
+Even twins born minutes apart can have vastly different blueprints to navigate.
+But maybe even more importantly, astrology is based on thousands of years of careful observation regarding planets, people, and the correlations between the two, and this is what forms the basis of future predictions.

 Many people have also argued that it’s impossible to “prove” that astrology works.
-They’re right.
+They’re kind of right.
 Astrology is a qualitative discipline that uses a quantitative framework.
 This means that though the calculations used to determine astrological events are very mathematical and precise, the actual signifiers in those calculations — such as planets, signs, houses, and aspects — are symbolic and rich with shades of meaning.
-There’s nothing inherently “scientific” about that, so if you’re the type of person who likes to understand how everything works, this will probably drive you crazy.
-Suffice it to say that for a lot of people who do follow these things closely, “seeing is believing,” even if it warrants acknowledging that there are many shades of belief, and this is one best taken with a grain of salt.
+There’s nothing inherently “scientific” about that, so if you’re the type of person who likes to understand the mechanics of how everything works, this will probably drive you crazy.
+Suffice it to say that for a lot of people who do follow these things closely, “seeing is believing,” especially when you’ve actually got a pretty robust data set to compare your experiences to.